Qyuzet/mern-noteapp/README.md

-# MERN Task Management Application
+# MERN Task Management Application with User Authentication

-A full-stack task management application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+A full-stack task management application built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring user authentication and management.

 ## Technologies Used